 They also need to have their feather duster crowns extended in order to capture their food, so you don’t want to keep them with fishes that will find the feathers to be irresistible to nip at.

-I think of curious nippers to generally come from the wrasse, butterfly and angelfish families.
+I think of curious nippers to generally come from the wrasse, butterfly, and angelfish families.
 If you have those species or hope to in the future, you might want to think twice or be cautious.

 The worms that reproduce asexually will break off a piece of their body and send it off into the water to grow.
 This budding process happens naturally, and one worm can eventually form a colony of Sabellidaes.
 While this can become a problem over time, many feather dusters are slow to reproduce in captivity.

 Since the feather duster worm is a substrate-attached filter feeder, it won’t be able to find its own meals, so you have to bring dinner to them, by adding direct dose feeding.
-They trap food floating by with its feathers and pulls the food into its mouth, where it can be ingested and then digested.
+They trap food floating by with its feathers and pull the food into its mouth, where it can be ingested and then digested.

 The most popular foods for feather duster worms in a home aquarium are plankton and baby brine shrimp.